SiLab

 Stroke Innovation-machine learning Lab, quality improvement in neurology, University of Toronto

-Welcome to Stroke Innovation-Machine learning Lab (SiLab) for Quality Improvement in stroke and neurologic care.
-Our research domain is clinical neurology with a focus on neurovascular care.
-Our quality improvement (QI) lab focuses on stroke care and leverages machine learning as applied to datasets and time-series; most recently our focus is sound as a biomarker.
-Lab PI: Dr. Houman Khosravani, Division of Neurology at the University of Toronto.
+Transforming Neurovascular & Stroke Care Through Machine Learning Intelligence: #AI4QI; Our lab focuses on Quality Improvement in stroke and neurologic care.
+Our research domain is clinical neurology, with a particular emphasis on neurovascular care.
+In my quality improvement (QI) lab, we concentrate on stroke care and utilize machine learning techniques applied to datasets and time-series data.
+Recently, our focus has shifted to exploring sound as a biomarker.
+I am the Principal Investigator, Dr. Houman Khosravani, from the Division of Neurology at the University of Toronto.

 Areas of academic focus: